Toni Savevski: Club career

-Savevski was born in Bitola, SR Macedonia.
-He started his career in Pelister Bitola and then played for Vardar Skopje, where he won the league in 1987, but due to a point deduction punishment of Partizan was overturned, the title eventually was awarded to the latter.
-In winter 1988 he signed for AEK Athens at the request of Dušan Bajević.
-Savevski quickly developed into one of the team's consistent players and, alongside Stelios Manolas, became the permanent leaders of the great AEK of the 90s.
-He combined very well and assisted all the great stikers that played in the club during his era, such as Batista, Dimitriadis, Alexandris, Kostis, Nikolaidis.
+Savevski started his career in Pelister and in 1980 he moved to Vardar.
+In 1987 he won the Yugoslav First League, but since a point deduction punishment of Partizan was overturned, the title eventually was awarded to the latter.

+In November 1988 he signed for AEK Athens at the request of their manager, Dušan Bajević.
+Savevski quickly developed into one of the team's consistent players and at the end of the season he won the league.
+He alongside Stelios Manolas became the permanent leaders of the great AEK of the 90s.
+He combined very well and assisted all the great strikers that played in the club during his era, such as Batista, Dimitriadis, Alexandris, Kostis and Nikolaidis.
 He also scored some very important goals, the most important of all being this against Rangers in Glasgow, for the UEFA Champions League qualifiers in the summer of 1994.
-He served AEK for 13 years winning the league four times and the Greek cup three times.
+He served AEK for 13 years winning the four championships, three Greek Cups, two Greek Super Cups and the Greek League Cup.
 He is the third foreigner in appearances in the history of the league, behind Krzysztof Warzycha and Predrag Đorđević.
-Savevski urgently stopped football in the yellow-black jersey in January 2001 and within a few days he became the coach of the team, as a "duo" with Eugène Gerards, a position in which he remained until the end of the season.
+Savevski urgently stopped football in the yellow-black jersey in January 2001 and within a few days he became the manager of the team, as a "duo" with Eugène Gerards, a position in which he remained until the end of the season.

 International career

-He made his senior debut for Yugoslavia in an August 1988 friendly match away against Switzerland and earned a total of 2 caps for the team, scoring no goals, before debuting for Macedonia in an October 1994 European Championship qualification match against Spain.
+Savevski made his senior debut for Yugoslavia on August 1988 at friendly match against Switzerland away from home.
+He earned a total of 2 caps without scoring a goal.

+On October 1994 he made his debut for North Macedonia in a European Championship qualification match against Spain.
 He earned another 8 caps and his final international was a September 2000 FIFA World Cup qualification match against Slovakia.

 Managerial career

 In January 2001, after the then coach AEK Athens, Giannis Pathiakakis resigned, Savevski retired as a footballer overnight, in order to take the position of coach on the yellow-black bench, with Eugène Gerards as technical advisor.
 In the summer of 2001, the administrative instability of the club resulted in the Savevski and Gerards leaving.

 In the season 2001–02 he was the coach for Apollon Limassol.
 In 2002 he coached Omonia, where in 2003 he won the Cypriot First Division and the Cypriot Super Cup, before leaving in 2004.
 In the summer of the same year, he assumed the position of technical director of the AEK Athens academies.
 During his tenure, the infrastructure departments of the club were organized and developed.
-Players such as Sokratis Papastathopoulos, Kostas Manolas, Viktor Klonaridis, Panagiotis Tachtsidis and Vasileios Pliatsikas were the results of his work.
+Players such as Sokratis Papastathopoulos, Kostas Manolas, Viktor Klonaridis, Panagiotis Tachtsidis and Vasilios Pliatsikas were the results of his work.
 In the summer of 2010, Savevski was promoted to the position of head scouting of the team.
 By September 2012, he returned to Omonia as head coach until December 2013.